-“I was ambling along the water’s edge and this man came walking toward me.
+“I was ambling along the water’s edge and this man came strolling toward me.
 He sorta came out of the fog.
 I didn’t think much of it, but as we got closer it began to feel like one of those TV commercials.
-The nearer we got, the sexier I felt.
-As we approached each other everything seemed to move in slow motion.
+The nearer we got, the sexier I felt As we approached each other, everything seemed to move in slow motion.
 He seemed so statuesque and assured.”

-“And,” her friend prompted as she paused to embrace the memory.
+“And,” her friend prompted as she paused to embrace her memory.

 “You didn’t say anything?
 Not even hello?”